toladata/Knowledgebase/12-learn-toladata/send-your-system-requests.md

 Let's face it we all have great ideas, but sometimes there are so many great ideas, we need more than one person to provide input on it.
 That's why we ask you to discuss your ideas and vote!

+### Feedback on the training material

+Whenever you find something unclear or simply feel like sharing your thoughts, use inline comment to express yourself!
+This is how to do it:

+\[insert screencast when inline comments are enabled\]

+### Feedback on the TolaData application

 Here's how to share your requests or add a ticket:

 ![](/assets/ticketing.gif)